umbrellait-maksim-baevskiy/all-in-one-seo-pack/PULL_REQUEST_TEMPLATE.md

 Issue #(issue number here)

-- [ ] I've selected the appropriate branch (ie x.y rather than master).
-- [ ] I've created an appropriate title, descriptive of what the PR does.

 ## Proposed changes

 Describe the big picture of your changes here to communicate why the PR should be accepted.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.